arista-channel/acws/docs/security/c01_lab.md

 4. In the `Basic` sub-category option, name the SSID using the settings below.
 The `Profile Name` is used to describe the SSID and should have been auto-filled for you.

+    ???+ example "Settings"

         | Student   |     Name      |
         | --------- | :-----------: |
         | Student 1 | `ATD-##A-EAP` |
         | Student 2 | `ATD-##B-EAP` |

-        ** where ## is a 2 digit character between 01-12 that was assigned to your lab/Pod
+        *where ## is a 2 digit character between 01-12 that was assigned to your lab/Pod*

     ![Wireless EAP-TLS](./assets/images/c01/02_eap_wireless.png)